geseq/cpp-fastchan/README.md

 # cpp-fastchan

 High performance SPSC and MPSC ringbuffers which can be blocking/non-blocking on gets, puts, or both.
+For blocking queue it's also possibe to spin wait instead of yield thread execution.

 If the size provided is not a power if 2, it's rounded up to the next power of 2.

 # Usage